What is climate change?

-Heavy rainfall and flooding often leads to outbreaks of waterborne disease, which are predicted to increase with climate change.
-Water sources may undergo increased contamination from flooding or become stagnant from drought.
-Flooding causes disease to spread as people move en masse to seek dry ground.
+Heavy rainfall and flooding are predicted to increase with climate change and these often lead to outbreaks of water-borne disease.
+Water sources may undergo increased contamination due to flooding or become stagnant in drought.
+Flooding also causes disease to spread as people move en masse to seek dry ground.

-- Bacterial infections: Escherichia coli, campylobacter, leptospirosis, typhoid fever and vibrio species
+- Bacterial infections such as infections with Escherichia coli, Campylobacter, Leptospira, typhoid fever and vibrio species

-- Viruses: hepatitis A and E, norovirus and polio
+- Viruses such as hepatitis A and E, norovirus, and polio

-Flooding and droughts may lead to lack of fresh water for washing and cooking, especially in resource-poor nations.
-Warmer waters can cause outbreaks of shellfish-borne disease, such as Vibrio parahaemolyticus.
+Flooding and droughts may lead to a lack of fresh water for washing and cooking, especially in resource-poor nations.
+The warmer waters brought about by increased temperatures can cause outbreaks of shellfish-borne disease, such as Vibrio parahaemolyticus.

-Increases in temperature and humidity cause food to decay and thus increased consumption of mycotoxins, which are metabolites of moulds.
-Mycotoxins may also cause disease by penetrating through the skin.
+Increases in temperature and humidity cause food to decay and thus increase the consumption of mycotoxins, which are metabolites of moulds.
+Mycotoxins may also cause disease by penetrating the skin.

-- About 4.5 billion persons living in developing countries are chronically exposed to largely uncontrolled amounts of aflatoxin from aspergillus species (found in corn, peanuts and decaying vegetation).
+- About 4.5 billion persons living in developing countries are chronically exposed to largely uncontrolled amounts of aflatoxin from Aspergillus fungus species (found in corn, peanuts, and decaying vegetation).

 - Other mycotoxins have been associated with skin irritation and rashes.

 Phycotoxins are potent natural toxins produced by some marine algae and cyanobacteria species.
-Outbreaks or algal blooms are often colloquially known as as “red tides” or “green tides”.
-Seafood intended for human consumption can be contaminated in massive quantities.
+Outbreaks of phycotoxins or 'algal blooms' are often colloquially known as 'red tides' or 'green tides'.
+Seafood intended for human consumption can be contaminated by phycotoxins in massive quantities.

-- Adverse health effects associated to phycotoxins and HABs can occur through oral, respiratory or dermal exposure.
+- Adverse health effects associated to phycotoxins and harmful algal blooms can occur through oral, respiratory, or dermal exposure.

-- Human intoxications are often misdiagnosed and therefore not reported to public health authorities.
+- Human intoxications with phycotoxins are often misdiagnosed and therefore not reported to public health authorities.

 - Several phycotoxins are neurotoxic, potentially lethal, and associated with chronic morbidity.

-- Some cyanobacteria species produce phycotoxins that are dermatotoxins.
-These include;
+- Some cyanobacteria species produce phycotoxins that are dermatoxins; these include;

-- Lyngbyatoxin — which case smooth muscle contraction and skin irritation.
+- Lyngbyatoxin, which cause smooth muscle contraction and skin irritation.

 Exposure to ultraviolet radiation

-Measured levels of ultraviolet radiation are mainly independent of heat and humidity.
-However, higher outdoor temperatures in previously temperate climates might result in people wearing less clothing and spending longer periods outdoors, and thus increase exposure of the skin to ultraviolet (UV) radiation.
+Measured levels of ultraviolet radiation are largely independent of heat and humidity.
+However, higher outdoor temperatures in previously temperate climates may result in people wearing less clothing and spending longer periods outdoors, and thus increase exposure of the skin to UV radiation.

 Inflammatory skin diseases